A provisional licence permits you to practice medicine with limits and conditions granted by the College of Physicians and Surgeons of BC.

 All physicians who practice medicine in the province must be registrants of the College.

-Applicants to provisional licensure should first contact Health Match BC, then apply online via physiciansapply.ca; the whole application may take several months.
+Applicants to provisional licensure should first contact Health Match BC, then apply online via physiciansapply.ca; the whole application process may take several months.

 Once you have met all requirements of the Registration Committee and CPSBC has received confirmation of your sponsorship and supervision arrangements, you will gain access to the remainder of the application package, and can then proceed to Provisional licensure following an in-person College appointment.